About Aspinden Care Home

 - Following up client hospital admissions

-How do you safeguard clients who may be vulnerable to fraud?
+How do you safeguard residents who may be vulnerable to fraud?

-We assess every referral on a case by case basis and we discuss their particular requirements with the client’s social worker team.
-In cases where direct access to funds are a trigger for higher alcohol consumption, clients often ask us to lock bank cards away and restrict the access to their funds to a limited amount of money per day.
+We assess every referral on a case by case basis and we discuss their particular requirements with the individual’s social worker team.
+In cases where direct access to funds are a trigger for higher alcohol consumption, residents often ask us to lock bank cards away and restrict the access to their funds to a limited amount of money per day.

 Will your clinical staff be managing the client’s medication?